clux/modul8/docs/api.md

         .target('out-libs.js')
       .compile('./out.js');

 Libraries tend to update with a very different frequency to the main client code.
 Thus, it can be useful to separate these from your main application code.
 Note that unmodified files that have already been downloaded from the server simply will illicit an empty 304 Not Modified response.
 This can be done like the above example by calling `target()` on `libraries()`.
+Lacking this, libraries will be inserted on before your application code.

 Note that for huge libraries like jQuery, you may benefit (bandwidth wise) by using the [Google CDN](http://code.google.com/apis/libraries/devguide.html#jquery).
 In general, offsourcing static components to load from a CDN is a good first step to scale your website.
- There is also evidence to suggest that splitting up your files into a few big chunks may help the browser finish loading your page faster as the browser can download scripts in parallel.
+There is also evidence to suggest that splitting up your files into a few big chunks may help the browser load your page faster, by downloading the scripts in parallel.
- However, don't overdo this: HTTP requests are still expensive.
+Don't overdo this, however.
+HTTP requests are still expensive.
 Two or three JavaScript files for your site should be plenty using HTTP.

 If you would like to integrate libraries into the require system check out the documentation on `arbiters()` below.

 ### Adding Data

 At some point during development it is natural to feel that this data should be available on the client as well.
 There are two fundamental ways of doing this with modul8.

  - Have an explicit file on a shared domain, exporting the objects you need
  - Export the object directly onto the data domain

 The first is good if you have static data like definitions, because they are perhaps useful to the server as well, but suppose you want to export more ephemeral data that the server has no need for, like templates or template versions.
 To export these to the server, you will have to obtain the data somehow - your job - and allow modul8 to pull it into the script.

 The data API simply consists of `add()`ing data keys and functions to `data()`

     modul8('app.js')
       .domains().add('app', dir+'/app/client/')